arow-oss/arow.info-blog/preprocessed-site/posts/2015-07-10-servant-intro.markdown

     `show` are polymorphic, so GHC can't figure out what the type variable `a` should be.

-    If we knew at compile time that we wanted it to be, say, `Int`, the function could be written like this:
+    If we knew at compile time that we wanted it to be, say, an `Int`, the function could be written like this:

     ```haskell